shakti230/Project2018/README.md

 Format iris data and print on screen
 Analysis 1 - print out iris data on screen
-Analysis 2 - compile stats using teh describe function
+Analysis 2 - compile stats using teh describe function Analysis 3 - Using labelnames to translate the species names into integers Analysis 4 - Import the `pandas` library to displate iris data Analysis 5 - using the  describe function allows me to compile summary statistics Analysis 6 - calculate the mean

 4. Calculations
 Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
 A Python script will quickly do this for you.